Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_DM.rst

 	*
 		- t_DataType

-		- the data type of the matrix entries
+		- The data type of the matrix entries.

 	*
 		- t_ParEntries

-		- number of parallelly processed entries in the matrix
+		- Number of parallelly processed entries in the matrix.

 	*
 		- p_n

-		- number of entries in a vectpr
+		- Number of entries in a vector.

 	*
 		- p_in

-		- vector stream input
+		- Vector stream input.

 	*
 		- p_out

-		- vector output memory
+		- Vector output memory.